brianholland/StarPlot/README.md

 ```

 at the command line.
 You'll have to be on the 'Net since it grabs the coordinates from
  http://www.atlasoftheuniverse.com/50lys.html.
-Also, please visit that page
+Also, please visit that page.

 The result looks like this - depending how you rotate it of course.
+You'll see in the code
+how you can turn on labels for some stars.

 <img src='Stars.png'/>